Phantas0s/devdash-doc/content/getting-started/installation/_index.md

 ## Manual installation

-You need go installed to compile DevDash.
+You need golang installed to compile DevDash.

-Then, simply run `go get -u github.com/Phantas0s/devdash/cmd/devdash`
+You simply need to run `go get -u github.com/Phantas0s/devdash/cmd/devdash` in your terminal.